 For loans approved after March 3, 2021 based on gross income, the portion you are allowed to take is called “owner compensation share” or “proprietor costs.”

 Anyone who files with a Form 1040 Schedule C can claim the OCR.
 It does not matter if you have employees or not.

 Those who file with a Schedule F also qualify.

 How much can I claim?

-PPP loans have a coverage period of 24 weeks.
-Over the 24 weeks, you can claim 2.5 months’ worth of your 2019 net profit, as reported on your Schedule C. Assuming your PPP loan did not include other payroll expenses, this amount would be equal to your entire PPP loan.
-The maximum amount allowed is $20,833.
+PPP loans have a covered period of up to 24 weeks.
+If you use a covered period of at least 11 weeks, you can claim 2.5 months’ worth of your 2019 or 2020 net profit, as reported on line 31 of your Schedule C. Assuming your PPP loan did not include other payroll expenses, this amount would be equal to your entire PPP loan.

 How do I claim my Owner Compensation Replacement?